microsoft/pxt-calliope/docs/courses/ucp-science/data-collection/overview.md

 Students will:

-* create experiments to collect data using microbits and its sensors.
+* create experiments to collect data using @boardname@s and its sensors.
 * setup different experiments to observe the effects.
-* code a microbit to collect data by observing the data displayed on the LED screen.
+* code a @boardname@ to collect data by observing the data displayed on the LED screen.
-* code a microbit to collect data, graph it, and download it using a USB cable and a serial write value command.
+* code a @boardname@ to collect data, graph it, and download it using a USB cable and a serial write value command.
-* code the microbits to collect data remotely over the microbit radios.
+* code the @boardname@s to collect data remotely over the @boardname@ radios.
 * analyze the data collected.

 ## Materials Needed

-* A microbit with a longer USB cable
+* A @boardname@ with a longer USB cable
 * Windows 10 MakeCode app
-* 2 microbits with batteries connected
+* 2 @boardname@s with batteries connected
-* A longer USB microbit cable
+* A longer USB @boardname@ cable
 * Spreadsheet program for data analysis

 <br/>